juhele/chmu-process/R-project_modified_processing_scripts/readme.md

 ```
 rename 's/.utf8//' *.csv
 ```
 to remove the  ".utf8" from the file names.
-Not sure if this is necessary for the processing scrip but I wanted to keep the same names to be sure.
+Not sure if this is necessary for the processing script but I wanted to keep the same names to be sure.

 # Running processing script